White House asks Congress for $500 mln to modernize oil reserve

 Russia has claimed ownership of the Zaporizhzhia Nuclear Power Plant in Ukraine, Europe's largest.
 Repeated shelling has damaged buildings and cut power lines essential to cooling reactor fuel and avoiding a nuclear meltdown.
 Russia and Ukraine blame each other for the shelling.

+DOE spokesperson Charisma Troiano said the money was needed to perform necessary infrastructure repairs and keep the SPR ready for future scheduled sales and to "address global energy supply chain disruptions" such as those caused by Russia's invasion of Ukraine.

-The DOE and the White House did not immediately respond to inquiries for more details about why the SPR needs to be modernized.
+The White House did not immediately respond to a request for details about why the SPR needs to be modernized.

 ((timothy.gardner@thomsonreuters.com; +1 202 380-8348 (Twitter @timogard); Reuters Messaging: timothy.gardner.thomsonreuters.com@reuters.net))